 Then hit CMD-D to duplicate the rest of the way until you have perfectly rotated your shape around a circle in the exact increments you wanted.
 And if you don’t like the shape or number of shapes.
 It’s an easy process to replicate until you do.

-We love feedback like this and we also love hearing what you need answers to!
-Have any other tip suggestions?
+Have any tip suggestions?
 Hit us up at: email@example.com